Social Media, Email, and Digital Communications

 • If a firm or associated person shares, links to, or "likes" third-party content, the firm may be deemed to have adopted that content

-• Adoption makes the firm responsible for ensuring the content meets FINRA 2210 content standards (fair, balanced, not misleading)
+• Adoption makes the firm responsible for ensuring the content is fair, balanced, and not misleading

 • Simply providing a hyperlink to third-party content for general reference (without endorsement) does not necessarily constitute adoption, but context matters